 Ms. Lee holds a California Teaching Credential and currently teaches at a public school in east Oakland, CA -- her most challenging career yet!

 Lee holds a Masters degree from The University of Southern California, Bachelor's degree from Antioch College and an A.A. degree from The Fashion Institute of Design and Merchandising (FIDM) in San Francisco.

 Ms. Lee resides in Oakland, CA and has two grown children, a son and daughter.

 Iya Awujo means "Community Mother" (Co-Madre) In Yoruba

-and the Founder of Incense Gurl Handcrafted Fragrant wares established in 1998,
+and Incense Gurl Handcrafted and Fragrant wares established in 1998,

-I am 43 and the mother of 7 biological children, a step son, a daughter in love, and a grandbaby, ages ranging from 30-2.
-My family and lineage hails from North America: New Orleans and all over Louisiana, Missississipi, Texas, Arkansas, South and North Carolina, Virginia, Canada, The Caribbean, Europe and Africa.
-I was born in Oakland raised in Berkeley, and currently live and serve in the California, Oakland, San Francisco greater Bay Area!
+I am 44 and the mother of 7 womb born children, a bonus son, a daughter in love, and a grandbaby, ages ranging from 30-2.
+My family and lineage hails from North, Central and South America The Caribbean, Europe and Africa.
+I identify as an Indigenous African Ascendant Woman.
+I was born in Oakland raised in Berkeley, and currently live in and serve the California, Oakland, San Francisco greater Bay Area!

 * 34 years training in vocal arts performance presentation